Svel26/CSVDataLogProgram/ReadMe.md

 2. **Access the Hosted Directory**:
    - Open a web browser and go to `http://localhost:8000`.
    - From here, you can access and download files, including cleaned log files, from any machine on your network.

 ---

+### 6. Organizing the Log Files

+1. **Place Log Files in the Correct Directory**:
+   - Place raw log files from the HMI into the `Logs\OriginalLogs` folder.
+   - The program will automatically clean these files and output the cleaned logs in the `Logs\CleanedLogs` folder.

+---